ejeklint/domehome/README.md

 The connectors all use the leg.scad part as a base, so if you want to edit for other dimensions of tubes you just edit leg.scad and re-render the connectors.

 ### 4 strut connector
-This part comes in two versions, "L" and "R" as indicated in the assembly diagram (courtesy of Domerama), depending on which of the legs connects an "A" strut.
+This part is used at the base of the dome and comes in two versions, "L" and "R", depending on which of the legs connects an "A" strut.
 You'll need 5 of each version.

 ![Assembly](2V_Fixed_parts/2v_assembly_large.jpg)